lpmatos/kubeclt-context-manager/README.md

 ### Run

-Steps to run a Docker Container.
+Steps to run the Docker Container.

 * **Linux** running: